Qais Ahmad: Domestic career

 Qais Ahmad made his senior cricket debut for Kabul Eagles in the 2017 Shpageeza Cricket League in September 2017, before going on to make his first-class cricket debut for Speen Ghar Region in the 2018 Ahmad Shah Abdali 4-day Tournament in March the following year.
-He took ten wickets in the game and was named the player of the match, going on to be the leading wicket-taker for Speen Ghar Region during the tournament, with 41 dismissals in eight matches.
+He took ten wickets in the game (6/98 & 4/42) and was named the player of the match, going on to be the leading wicket-taker for Speen Ghar Region during the tournament, with 41 dismissals in eight matches.
 His List A debut followed in July 2018 for Speen Ghar Region in the 2018 Ghazi Amanullah Khan Regional One Day Tournament.

 In May 2021, he signed to play for Kent County Cricket Club in the 2021 T20 Blast.
 In December 2021, he re-signed for Kent for the county's 2022 T20 Blast campaign.

 T20 franchise career

 Ahead of the 2018 Caribbean Premier League, during which he played for St Lucia Stars, Qais was named as one of five players to watch in the tournament.
 In September 2018, he was named in Balkh Legends squad in the first edition of the Afghanistan Premier League tournament.
 In the final of the tournament, he took a five-wicket haul, and was named the player of the match, with Balkh winning the title.
 He was also the leading wicket-taker for the team in the tournament, with 15 dismissals in nine matches.

 He played in the 2018–19 Bangladesh Premier League for Rajshahi Kings, and in February 2019 was signed by the Hobart Hurricanes for the remainder of the 2018–19 Big Bash League season, as a replacement for the injured Tymal Mills.
-He also appeared for the side in the following season's competition before playing for Guyana Amazon Warriors in the 2020 Caribbean Premier League.
+He also appeared for the team in the following season's competition before playing for Guyana Amazon Warriors in the 2020 Caribbean Premier League.
 In October 2020, he was drafted by the Colombo Kings for the inaugural edition of the Lanka Premier League.